Femtoman02/dynamic-designs/README.md

 ### Option B — GitHub → Vercel

-1. Push this repo to GitHub
+1. Pushing this repo to GitHub
 2. Go to [vercel.com](https://vercel.com) → New Project → Import from GitHub
 3. Select your repo
 4. Add environment variables: